We received a question from a reader about dog on dog jealousy recently.

 There was a recent incident (my fault – which involved a food-related toy) which resulted in her attacking Jacob.
 I never want this to happen again, and it’s shaken my confidence.
 I don’t want to reinforce her behaviour, I want to ensure we (myself and partner) are ‘pack leader’ – but I also want her to settle in and reduce her anxiety.

-Do you have any resources about how I can a) read her triggers and b) respond to them to enable me to give attention to both dogs?
+Do you have any resources about how I can A) read her triggers and B) respond to them to enable me to give attention to both dogs?
 Thanks in advance, I really appreciate your time.

 –Lisa